close

 Q: Are there contribution limits?

 A: Yes.
-The most an individual can donate in a calendar year, across all charities, is $100,000.
-If you file taxes jointly, your spouse can donate up to $100,000 from their IRA as well.
+The maximum QCD is set by the IRS each year ($111,000 as of 2026).
+If you file taxes jointly, your spouse can donate up to the same amount from their IRA as well.

 Q: What kind of accounts are eligible for QCDs?